 3. Open Communication: Encouraging open communication about safety concerns is vital.
 Employees should feel comfortable reporting hazards, near-misses, or any other safety issues without fear of reprisal.
 Establishing an open-door policy for safety concerns can help in identifying and addressing potential risks proactively.

 4. Recognition and Incentives: Recognizing and rewarding employees for their commitment to safety can be a powerful motivator.
-Acknowledging individuals and teams for adhering to safety protocols, participating in safety initiatives, or making valuable safety suggestions reinforces the importance of safety in the workplace.
+Acknowledging individuals and teams for adhering to safety protocols, participating in safety initiatives, or making valuable safety suggestions, such as through the use of health and safety signage, reinforces the importance of safety in the workplace.

 5. Empowering Employees: Empowering employees to take ownership of safety can significantly contribute to a culture of safety awareness.
 Providing avenues for employees to actively participate in safety committees, hazard identification programs, or safety improvement initiatives can foster a sense of responsibility and ownership for safety within the organisation.